CORPORATE GOVERNANCE - CODE OF BUSINESS CONDUCT AND ETHICS

 6.1 Prohibition on Bribery of and Gifts to Government Officials and Employees

 It is our strict policy to compete fairly and on the basis of our superior service and to avoid corrupt practices including the payment of bribes or kickbacks.
-The Company's Anti-Corruption Policy, the U.S. Foreign Corrupt Practices Act (the "FCPA"), and the laws of many other countries prohibit the Company, Team Members or other third parties from giving or offering to give money or anything of value, directly or through an intermediary, to a foreign official, employees of a state-owned company, a foreign political party, a party official or a candidate for political office in order to attempt to influence official acts or decisions of that person or entity, to obtain or retain business, or to secure any improper advantage.
+The Company's Anti-Corruption Policy, the U.S. Foreign Corrupt Practices Act (the "FCPA"), and the laws of many other countries prohibit the Company, you or other third parties from giving or offering to give money or anything of value, directly or through an intermediary, to a foreign official, employees of a state-owned company, a foreign political party, a party official or a candidate for political office in order to attempt to influence official acts or decisions of that person or entity, to obtain or retain business, or to secure any improper advantage.

 Laws restricting gifts, including meals, entertainment, transportation and lodging, that may be provided to government officials and government employees vary around the world.
 You are prohibited from providing gifts, meals, entertainment, transportation, lodging, cash or cash equivalents or anything of value, directly or indirectly, to government officials or employees or members of their families in connection with Company business without prior written approval from the Compliance Officer.